 Soldering the XT60 cable is very simple.
 It just consists of two wires.
 They just have to go into the right place.

 Take the XT60 connector you made earlier and connect it to the PDB.
 The red wire goes to positive and the black wire goes to negative.
 Double, triple check that you have the correct polarity otherwise things can go south very quickly.

 Step 16: Adding Accessories - LEDs and Buzzers

-You can add LEDs strips and buzzers to your quad to make it even more awesome.
-The LEDs help with orientation and the buzzers are useful for when you crash and can’t find your quad.
+You can add LED strips and buzzers to your quad to make it even more awesome.
+The LEDs help with orientation when flying POV and the buzzers are useful for when you crash and can’t find your quad.
 You can flip a switch and the buzzer will beep, making it easier for you to find.